The Joy of

 3. Discuss why our national debt, unlike private debt, may never be paid off.

-4. Explain how, and under what circumstances, the creation of a national debt can burden future generations.
+4. Explain how, and under what circumstances, the creation of a national debt can harm or be a burden to future generations.

 Return to Contents